 About the Author

 Michael Tressler is a Senior Solutions Consultant at Jabra.
-He focuses on enabling video sales in the channel via education, training, and awareness with our partners.
-He is closing in on his first year with Jabra.
+He focuses on enabling video sales via education, training, and awareness with Jabra's customers and partners.
+He is in his second year with Jabra.

 Prior to Jabra, Michael worked for 6 years at Microsoft, with three of those years exclusively focused on Microsoft Teams devices such as Teams Rooms on Windows and Teams Rooms on Android.